EnFen/enfen.github.io/README.md

 # Project Plan & Process
 The timeline and plan for the project proceeded as follows:

 Day 1
 * Brainstorming
 * Researching and sourcing assets (Fonts, Colours, Icons, Backgrounds etc.)

 Day 2
 * Design (Wireframing)
+* Create Logo

 Day 3
 * HTML and SCSS for mobile layout

 Day 4
-* SCSS for tablet and desktop layouts, and site styling (adding in assets, colours, animations etc) Day 5
+* SCSS for tablet and desktop layouts, and site styling (adding in assets, colours, animations etc)

+Day 5
 * Finalising code and documentation

+Day 6 and beyond...
+* Tweaking and enhancing functonality

 ### Images of my plan: